 Medical Student Education

 CBM and TBHN serve as the training sites for all students at the UMKC School of Medicine.
 Departmental faculty members serve as Year One Docents to students in their first year.
 At year four, departmental faculty teach the Behavior Science Course, required for all students in the program.
 Then, in year five, all students rotate through the clinical clerkship in psychiatry primarily based at CBM but with ample opportunities for students to gain experience on the outpatient and consultation services at TBHN.
-The department offers a wide variety of senior electives to UMKC students and qualified students from other medical schools.
+The department offers a wide variety of senior electives to UMKC students and visiting students from other medical schools.

 The department of psychiatry has operated a residency training program since 1951, producing over 300 psychiatrists.